lprib/vm/README.md

 - [ ] IO funciton schema from which to generate a ioFunctionName ->
   ioFunctionIndex map in assembler
 - [ ] Make vmint_GetIoFunctionRegistry a downward call instead of a link-time
   callback.
-Should be associated with a certain state.
+Should be associated with a certain vm_state_t struct, so there could be multiple states with different IO registries (usecase?).
 - [ ] Add const everywhere
 - [ ] Add restrict in vm_InitState
-- [ ] ambigous whether mem_size is in bytes, words, or vm_uint (should be vm_uint).
+- [ ] ambigous whether mem_size is in bytes, words, or vm_uint (should be
+  vm_uint).
 Document.
 - [ ] Finish impl/linux
 - [x] Sort out endianness things (#define specifiation)
 - [ ] processnextopcode should return a tagged enum with failure enum and offending info (bad opcode, bad io fn...)
 - [ ] make asm.py generate source mappings from byte index to source line#
 - [ ] With more detailed error return from processnextopcode, integrate into source mappings from asm.py
+- [ ] Remove the packed offset&size field for ARRAY_LOAD and ARRAY_STORE.
+Can
+  make a compressed ISA later...
+- [ ] ARRAYLOAD/ARRAYSTORE should be LOADARRAY/STOREARRAY for symmetry
+- [ ] paranoid mode which checks all mem derefs for out of bounds and stack over/underflow
+- [ ] Don't need vm_GetMem as the internals are already used in ProcessOpcode for jumps
+- [ ] strings

 ## Project structure
 - `src/` - Source headers and code (TODO separate public headers to `inc/`)